-The DEIR evaluated two development options:
+The DEIR evaluated two development scenarios:

-Option 1 - Development of approximately 1.2 million square feet of light industrial uses; and

-T-33237/1455579.doc Council Agenda: Item No.: Option 2 -Development of a data center and a PG&E electrical substation on 26.5 acres of the 64.5-acre site (Phase 1), and approximately 728,000 square feet of light industrial uses (Phase 2).
+- Option 1 Development of approximately 1.2 million square feet of light industrial uses; and - Option 2 -Development of a data center and a PG&E electrical substation on 26.5 acres of the 64.5-acre site (Phase 1), and approximately 728,000 square feet of light industrial uses (Phase 2).

-The DEIR also evaluated off-site improvements comprising approximately 49 acres for the construction of utilities and roadways serving the project site.

-The DEIR was circulated for public review and comment for the mandatory 45 days from Thursday June 1, 2017 to Monday July 17, 2017.
+The DEIR also evaluated off-site improvements comprising approximately 48 acres for the construction of utilities and roadways serving the project site.
+The DEIR was circulated for public review and comment for 45 days from June 1, 2017 to July 17, 2017.